asifali411/OpenSignal/README.md

 ## Features

-- Interactive circuit design with drag-and-drop components
+- Interactive circuit design with click-and-drag components
 - Support for various logic gates (AND, OR, NOT, NAND, NOR, XOR, XNOR)
 - Electrical devices including bulbs, switches, and sources
 - Real-time circuit simulation and state visualization